MicroscopeMaestro/spectramap/README.md

-# hsi
+# Spectramap
 hyperspectral library for python

 Hyperspectral imaging presents important current applications in medicine, agriculture, pharmaceutical, space, food and many upcoming applications.
 The analysis of hyperspectral images requires advanced software.
 The upcoming developments related to fast hyperspectral imaging, automation and deep learning applications demand innovative software developments for analyzing hyperspectral data.
 Along this chapter a new software is development based on Python 3.
-The library is defined as hyperspectral imaging (hsi).
+The library is defined as spectramap.

 # Instructions for installation